24.3 Data Transformation and Synchronization

 Filter

-To add classes and attributes you want included for synchronization and modify the driver filter, click Filter on the Publisher or Subscriber channel.
+To add classes and attributes for synchronization and modify the driver filter, click Filter on the Publisher or Subscriber channel.

 NOTE:The graphical depiction of the Overview shows two separate objects for the driver filter on the Publisher and Subscriber channels.
 Although there are two objects shown, the same filter is used for both channels.